nimmigopan/DLD_real_estate_data_dashboard/README.md

 A python script is written to web scrape data from 'Dubai Land Department- Real Estate Data' web page.
 'Selenium' is used to automate interactions with web page.
+But i got stuck at a pagination error and couldn't scrape entire data.
+So csv file is downloaded from site.

 "transaction_24.csv" saved to mysql database under 'dld_data' schema.
 Data stored in database is accessed to power BI, performed data cleaning, preprocessing, analysis and dashboard is built.